CouncilofLorien/counciloflorien.github.io/docs/cards/E/ent-draughts.md

 > > <div class="card-shield">【 +1/&ndash; 】</div>
 > > <div class="card-corruption">&nbsp;</div>

+ - [FAQ #2 (Dec 1995) - Questions About Specific Cards](/original/rulings/faq-2/#questions-about-specific-cards)<br>_Ent-draughts_ (errata): Remove “as a minor item” and replace with “and only if an ally or faction has been succesfully played at Wellinghall.”

 ### _Middle-earth: The Wizards Unlimited_

 {: .hero-resource-unlimited .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }